 Multiple myeloma is a cancer of the plasma cells in your bone marrow.
 When plasma cells divide out of control, they crowd out healthy blood cells like red blood cells, white blood cells, and platelets, causing the symptoms of multiple myeloma.

 There are many different treatment options for multiple myeloma.
-Which one is recommended to you can depend on factors like your age, overall health, and the stage of the cancer.
+Which ones a doctor recommends can depend on factors like your age, overall health, and the stage of the cancer.

 A stem cell transplant uses a high dose of chemotherapy to kill the cells in your bone marrow, including both healthy and cancerous cells.
 Afterward, you receive a transplant of healthy stem cells to replace the cells in your bone marrow.

-Good candidates for a stem cell transplant are typically younger than age 65 and in good health.
-Individuals between the ages of 65 and 75 may also be considered for a stem cell transplant based off of an evaluation by their doctor.
+Good candidates for a stem cell transplant are typically younger than age 65 years and in good health.
+Individuals between the ages of 65 and 75 years may also be considered for a stem cell transplant pending an evaluation by their doctor.

-Most of the time, the stem cells used for a stem cell transplant are collected from you prior to the high-dose chemotherapy.
+Most of the time, healthcare professionals collect the stem cells used for a stem cell transplant from you prior to the high dose chemotherapy.
 This is called an autologous stem cell transplant.

-Sometimes, stem cells are collected from a donor, typically a sibling, instead.
+Sometimes, healthcare professionals collect stem cells from a donor, typically a sibling, instead.
 This is called an allogeneic stem cell transplant.
 Allogeneic stem cell transplants are much less common than autologous stem cell transplants.

 Prior to receiving a stem cell transplant, you’ll undergo a phase of treatment called induction therapy to reduce the amount of cancer in your body.
 This can include the use of one or a combination of the following: